aws/secrets-store-csi-driver-provider-aws/README.md

     failoverRegion: us-east-2
 ```

-When the `failoverRegion` is defined, the driver will attempt to get the secret value from both regions.
+When the `failoverRegion` is defined, the driver will attempt to get the secret value from both Regions.
-* If both regions successfully retrieve the secret value, the mount will contain the secret value of the secret in the primary region.
+* If both Regions successfully retrieve the secret value, the mount will contain the secret value of the secret in the primary Region.
-* If one region returns a non-client error (code `5XX`), and the other region succeeds, the mount will contain the secret value of the non-failing region.
+* If one Region returns a non-client error (code `5XX`), and the other Region succeeds, the mount will contain the secret value of the non-failing Region.
-* If either region returns a client error (code `4XX`), the mount will fail, and the cause of the error must be resolved before the mount will succeed.
+* If either Region returns a client error (code `4XX`), the mount will fail, and the failure must be resolved before the mount will succeed.

- It is possible to use different secrets or parameters between the primary and failover regions.
-The following example uses different ARNs depending on which region it is pulling from:
+ It is possible to use different secrets or parameters between the primary and failover Regions.
+The following example uses different ARNs depending on which Region it is pulling from:
  ```yaml
 - objectName: "arn:aws:secretsmanager:us-east-1:123456789012:secret:PrimarySecret-12345"
   failoverObject: